 The two brothers are now faithful attendees of both of the British Cemetery ceremonies, and attended Ocracoke’s ceremony Friday.

 “We lived two miles away and heard about (the burial),” said Jim, who was 10 in 1942.

-He and Carroll, 9 at the time, shirtless and shoeless in the spring weather, stood off to the side and watched as members of the Coast Guard buried Fourth Engineer Officer Michael Cairns of the Royal Merchant Navy.
-The other sailor interred in Buxton is unknown.
+He and Carroll, 9 at the time, shirtless and shoe-less in the spring weather, stood off to the side and watched as members of the Coast Guard buried Fourth Engineer Officer Michael Cairns of the Royal Merchant Navy and an unknown other sailor.

 “When Jim and I were at the burial, our father was missing in action,” Carroll added.